woonsanko/hippo-davstore-demo/README.md

 directory (`storage/` folder for example as specified by `-Drepo.path=storage`):

 - If you clean up the existing the repository directory (e.g, `storage/`) while you have all the data in the VFS backend file system, then Jackrabbit could fail to restart due to namespace exceptions.
-So you must keep these following files before restart:
+So you must keep the following files before restart:

+        - repository/namespaces/ns_idx.properties
-        - repository/namespaces/*
+        - repository/namespaces/ns_reg.properties

-- As an example, before cleaning up the the repository directory (`storage/` in this example), backup and keep the files in `storage/repository/namespaces/` and clean up the other files and folders.
+- As an example, before cleaning up the the repository directory (`storage/` in this example), backup and keep the files (`storage/repository/namespaces/*.properties)` and clean up the other files and folders.
 - Now you can restart with a cleaned up repository directory without any problem: